vNPro3s/ai_chatbots_jossis/pro_files/prompt_design.md

 {: .box-success}
-To avoid undesired results, ensure that model guessing is kept to a minimum.
+**Hint** To avoid undesired results, please ensure that model guessing is minimal.

+Many companies behind LLMs developed `Prompt Design Cookbooks` or recipes for writing good prompts.
+We will present some strategies from those cookbooks.

-#
+# Strategies for designing prompts

+As in any context, the strategy here refers to high-level planning and decision-making to achieve specific results.
+It provides a broad, overarching framework without diving into the finer details.
+In contrast, tactics are specific, concrete actions aligned with the strategy, detailing the steps needed to implement the strategic plan effectively.

+There are many proposed strategies for designing good prompts, and here, we will focus only on some well-known ones.

+## I. Write clear and specific instructions

+Be clear about the task and provide important details or context.